-- Require an environmental impact assessment conducted by a qualified professional. - Plan, design and implement land development activities (including trails and recreation access) to minimize impacts to grassland ecosystems by addressing the following recommendations: - protect native grasses, microbiotic crusts, and other native vegetation; - protect large old trees, and snags; - protect soils, and other terrain features such as bedrock; and - restore native vegetation where it has been disturbed.
+- protect native grasses, microbiotic crusts, and other native vegetation; - protect large old trees, and snags; - protect soils, and other terrain features such as bedrock; and - restore native vegetation where it has been disturbed.
 Seed or plant native species from nurseries, or plant native species that have been rescued from other development sites.
 Ensure that any native plant material used is weed-free. - Maintain native grassland ecosystems and their wildflowers by encouraging landowners and developers to maintain natural sites, and landscape with native species adapted to local conditions.
-Native plant gardening can help create wildlife habitat, and minimize the need to water or irrigate. - Protect endangered, threatened, or vulnerable species or plant communities, and habitat features that were identified during the planning and inventory stages by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare natural plant communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
+Native plant gardening can help create wildlife habitat, and minimize the need to water or irrigate. - Protect endangered, threatened, or special concern species or ecological communities, and habitat features that were identified during the planning and inventory stages by addressing the following recommendations: - avoid disturbance to sites where rare plants are growing and where rare ecological communities occur; - maintain habitat structures such as large old trees and snags; and - where it is absolutely necessary to cut danger trees, cut them to a level where they are safe and retain the trunk rather than removing the whole tree. - Prevent disturbance of nesting and breeding areas.
 Avoid development activities from May through August. - Protect nesting and denning sites that were identified in the environmental impact assessment.
 Such features include dens, raptor nest or perch trees, owl roosts, woodpecker cavities, and bat roosts.